filbabic/A11y/Readme.md

 These algorithms are written by hand, and I don't guaranteee their speed or optimization, but they seem to be working fine so far! **Let me know if you have any suggestions!**

+Reports are generated in the `onDestroy()` functions of Fragments, and Activities!

 ## Reading Reports

 Reports are stored within your app's **files** directory, within the internal storage.